chipkin/BACnetSecureConnectExampleCPP/README.md

 NOTE:
 To run the secure connection example, you have to generate your own certiifcate and private key pair, named `cert.pem` and `key.pem` and placed in `\BACnetSecureConnectExampleCPP\` and `\NodeTestWSSecureServer\`.
 You must also update `\NodeTestWSSecureServer\app.js:5-7` accordingly.

+If testing with the BACnetSC Reference Stack, copy the cert and key for the example you are using to the main project directory

 ## Build